thanos-io/thanos/docs/components/query.md

 It's possible to provide a set of matchers to the Querier api to select specific stores to be used during the query using the `storeMatch[]` parameter.
 It is useful when debugging a slow/broken store.
 It uses the same format as the matcher of [Prometheus' federate api](https://prometheus.io/docs/prometheus/latest/querying/api/#finding-series-by-label-matchers).
-Note that at the moment the querier only supports the `__address__` which contain the address of the store as it is shown on the `/stores` endoint of the UI.
+Note that at the moment the querier only supports the `__address__` which contain the address of the store as it is shown on the `/stores` endpoint of the UI.

 Example:
 ```